 Finally, I can't resist mentioning that an article by Eric Olson found on the Stanford website says this on "self":

 "‘Self’ is sometimes synonymous with ‘person’, but often means something different: a sort of unchanging, immaterial subject of consciousness, for instance (as in the phrase ‘the myth of the self’).
 The term is often used without any clear meaning and shall be avoided here."

 It seems somewhat ironic, and potentially problematic for Tuggy's theme.
 (The article is on 'personal identity' and can be found here.)
+I do wonder if Tuggy's philosophy is over-relying on the Enlightenment's stable idea of "person," which would be questionable in the wake of the instability brought to the concept of person by structuralism and post-structuralism.
 Also problematic, some philosophers have noted how ideas of “self” are called into question by the experience of conjoined twins – read here.
 It is increasingly unlikely that “self” is a satisfactory category for our debate.